-Fake news articles have typically very catchy, even sensational headlines.
-The headlines and the content are meant to be appealing to emotions and beliefs, so that people share them.
-This is especially effective when celebrities and politicians and other profiles with large follower base share fake news.
-Fake news is often politically biased, and some is intended to be satire.
+Fake news articles have very catchy and sensational headlines.
+The headlines and the content are meant to be appealing to emotions and beliefs.
+This makes people share them impulsively.
+It is especially effective when celebrities and politicians and other profiles with large follower base share disinformation.

-After fake news have been spread it enters public consciousness.
-Once this happens fake news can be hard to refute.
-Fake news articles can be used as source material, even if the information was false.
+After fake news have been spread, it enters public consciousness.
+Once this happens, fake news can be hard to refute.
+It can be used as source material, even if the information was false.
+It is often politically biased, and some is intended to be satire.

 The International Federation of Library Associations and Institutions (IFLA) has published guidelines to recognize fake news.
 In a nutshell, if you encounter a sensational headline, check the authenticity of the article and the site it was posted on before deciding whether or not to share it.